gitliber/SentimentAnalysisRNN-miniguide/README.md

 It is time to save and evaluate our model:

 # Save the model to the models folder

+Running this example fits the model and summarizes the estimated performance.
+We can see that this very simple model achieves a score of nearly 86.27% which is in the neighborhood of the original paper, with very little effort.

 model.save("models/trained_model.h5")
 print(" ")
 print("Model created, trained and save on the following folder: models/trained_model.h5 with " + str(output) +" % of accuracy.")